What you'll find on this page

 Many people are back to their routine within a few days after surgery.
 However, you may want to give yourself at least a week to recover and adapt before returning to work and normal activities.

 Your doctor will tell you when it's safe to return to your activities.
-Most doctors advise against lifting even moderately heavy weights for a few days after surgery.
+Most doctors advise against lifting even moderately heavy weights for a time after surgery.